 Try A Gift Exchange Theme

-Cut back on the need to buy something for every person in the family or group with a fun gift exchange theme!
-There are so many different ways to turn gift giving into a fun game.
+Cut back on the need to buy something for every person in the family or group with one of these fun gift exchange themes!

 It encourages just being together rather than focusing on how many gifts you can stack up.
 And it’s so much fun, no one will miss the extra

 This idea comes to you courtesy of our fantastic Facebook Group, Living That #YearofNo Life.
 (If you’re into frugal living, you’ll definitely want to join us for all sorts of support and ideas!)

 There are so many free samples out there!

 Of course, not every sample will be right for gifting.

 There are some off the wall things that you’re better off not getting at all…or just keeping for yourself.